ShareX/sharex.github.io/docs/custom-uploader.md

 This will show input box for user to input text.
 This syntax can be used if user prefer to write different value for argument or URL part each upload.

 First parameter is window title, second parameter is default text for input box.
-Both parameter is optional.
+Both parameters are optional.

 Syntax: